louisfelix/azure-health-exporter/README.md

 --------------------- | -----------
-resource_configurations | (Mandatory) A list of configuration elements to select resources to monitor for health resource_types | (Mandatory) A list of resource type to filter resources (must be part of the [supported type list](https://docs.microsoft.com/en-us/azure/service-health/resource-health-checks-resource-types)) resource_tags | (Optional) A map of resource tag name and value to filter resources expose_azure_tag_info | (Optional, default to `false`) Whether or not to expose the `azure_tag_info` metric
+resource_configurations | (Mandatory) A list of configuration elements to select resources to monitor for health resource_types | (Mandatory) A list of resource type to filter resources (must be part of the [supported type list](https://docs.microsoft.com/en-us/azure/service-health/resource-health-checks-resource-types)) resource_tags | (Mandatory) A map of resource tag name and value to filter resources expose_azure_tag_info | (Optional, default to `false`) Whether or not to expose the `azure_tag_info` metric

 ## Docker image